Russia continues with attacks and asks the population to leave Kiev

 New sanctions

 The UN estimates that more than 677,000 people have fled Ukraine and there are one million internally displaced persons.
-“We look at how it could become the most important refugee crisis of this century in Europe,” said the United Nations High Commissioner for Refugees (UNHCR), Filippo Grandi.
+“We look at how it might become the most important refugee crisis of this century in Europe,” said the United Nations High Commissioner for Refugees (UNHCR), Filippo Grandi.

 Ukrainian President Volodimir Zelensky stressed in a telephone conversation with his American counterpart Joe Biden the need to “stop” the Russian invasion “as soon as possible.”